paul66/midan/_posts/2017-10-17-new-blog-platform.md

 ## What on earth are Ghost and Jekyll?

 [Ghost](https://ghost.org) is an online publishing platform.
 You have the choice to download the Ghost platform and install it on your own server for free or you can subscribe to a Ghost(Pro) account and have your blog hosted by Ghost (in the same way you can host your own Wordpress site or create an account at Wordpress.com).

-If you self-host, then you will have to manage the server environment, install and configure Ghost and install updates as the Ghost developers release newer versions.
-With a Ghost(Pro) account you are paying to have all that taken care of for you.
+If you self-host, you will have to manage the server environment, install and configure Ghost and install updates as new versions are released.
+With a Ghost(Pro) account you are paying to have all that taken care of by someone else.

 [Jekyll](https://jekyllrb.com/) on the other hand is a static site generator.
 It transforms plain text (markdown) files into static websites and blogs.
-It doesn't require a database and supports permalinks, categories, pages, posts and custom layouts so is ideal for generating blog sites.
-The only drawback is that you run it from the command line and there is a bit more setup and configuration than is needed with Ghost.
-However, if you are comfortable with all that, once set up, it is simple to publish new posts.
-Jekyll itself is free to download and use but you will still need to host your site.
-Fortunately, it has very tight integration with [Github Pages](https://pages.github.com) so you can benefit from Git version control for your code and free hosting on Github Pages if you are comfortable in that technical environment.
+It doesn't require a database and supports permalinks, categories, pages, posts and custom layouts, which makes it ideal for generating blog sites.

+The drawback is that you run it from the command line (which is a big barrier to entry for some) and there is more set up and configuration than is required with a hosted solution.
+However, if you are comfortable with all that, once set up it is pretty simple to publish new content.

+Jekyll is free to use but you still need to host your site somewhere.
+The good news is that it has very tight integration with [Github Pages](https://pages.github.com) so not only can you can benefit from Git version control but also automatic hosting on Github Pages...assuming you are comfortable working in a technical development environment.

 ## Why move from the simple Ghost(Pro) environment to the more complex Jekyll?